vishalchovatiya/CPP_Templates/C++ casting.md

 class B {
 public:
   operator A(){
-    cout<<"TYPE-CAST OPERATOR\n";
+    cout<<"CONVERSION OPERATOR\n";
     return A();
   }
 };
 ```
-- Compiler will simple call this function & wont throw any error because use explicitly mentioning that this is how i want assign r-value to l-value.
+- Compiler will simple call this function & wont throw any error because programmer explicitly mentioning that this is how he/she wants to assign r-value to l-value.

 ### C-style casts